 This section of the path isn’t as interesting as the rest of the track, but is still nice enough.
 You’ll see the car park in the distance after an hour or so.

 The start of the track is just over three miles from Furnace Creek (8 minutes) and 27 miles from Stovepipe Wells (32 minutes).

-The car park can get pretty busy (especially as this is the start to a couple of Death Valley hikes), but you should be able to find a parking spot if you wait a bit as most people are only there to see the Golden Canyon.
+The car park can get pretty busy, but you should be able to find a parking spot if you wait a bit as most people are only there to see the Golden Canyon.